Storytelling System: Character creation

-Supernatural templates

 In the Storytelling System, playable supernatural characters are created by applying a template to the character during character creation, before Merits or Experience.
 For instance, with a Vampire character, a template describing certain vampiric attributes (Disciplines, Blood points, etc.) is added.
 To keep the game balanced, only one supernatural template can be applied per character.

-Backgrounds and Merits

 Merits are special beneficial abilities and strengths a character may possess.
 They are similar in a way to Feats in d20 System games, allowing characters to do something the main rules usually don't allow.
 They are organized in the Mental, Physical, and Social categories like Attributes and Skills.
 In the Storytelling System, starting characters get 7 Dots to purchase Merits.
 Some Merits apply to certain Attributes and provide a bonus when using them.
 Some also require a certain number of Dots in some other Attribute in order to purchase them.
 Each Trait has a certain number of Dots associated which indicate its Dot cost.
 A Trait with 4 Dots, for example, "Common Sense", costs 4 Dots to purchase.
 Others have a range of Dots; "Language" for instance, is one Dot, and a character can buy a certain level of it as they choose.
-In the Storyteller System, Merits are optional, are purchased with bonus points and have costs ranging from 1 to 7 points.